KW-Cloud-Tech/ConformityAccountMapping/README.md

 # ConformityAccountMapping
-Generates a csv mapping the AWS account
+Generates a csv mapping the AWS account to the Conformity account ids

 ## Usage
 This script calls the Trend Micro Cloud One Conformity API: https://github.com/cloudconformity/documentation-api